|

 • If you prefer, use two green peppers, and leave out the red bell pepper.

-• Serve with tortilla chips or your favourite Mexican-inspired recipes all year long.
+• Serve with tortilla chips or your favorite Mexican-inspired recipes all year long.

-The next time you’re in the mood for chips and salsa, don’t bother with the grocery store.
-Grab a jar of your own homemade salsa.
+The next time you’re in the mood for chips and salsa, don’t bother going to the grocery store.
+Grab a jar of your own homemade salsa instead.

 Homemade Salsa Canning Recipe